AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

   Do not generate any warnings while processing the project files.

+* :samp:`-x` (Create include path file)

+  Create the include path file for the Ada compiler.
+  This switch is often necessary when Ada sources are compiled with switch -gnatep=.

 Switches that are accepted for compatibility with gnatmake, either on the command line or in the Builder Ada switches in the main project file: